The median asking rent across 6 Durham zip codes is $1,663/month, down 2.2% from a year ago.

 | 4 Bedroom | $2,530/mo |

-Fair Market Rents are published annually by HUD for the Durham metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Durham metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Durham metro area is $1,690/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Durham metro is $1,690/month.
+Asking rents come in about 2% below the federal benchmark, which can make Section 8 properties competitive here.

-Durham is the other half of the Research Triangle along with Raleigh, and Duke University is the anchor.
-Duke's hospital system and the surrounding biotech corridor generate well-paying jobs and a steady stream of medical professionals who rent.
-Downtown Durham has revitalized significantly — the American Tobacco Campus area and Brightleaf Square attract premium rents.
-South Durham and the eastern parts of the city are more affordable.
-Durham is smaller than Raleigh, so you're dealing with a thinner market, but the quality of the renter base is high.
-North Carolina is landlord-friendly, and the Triangle as a whole has been one of the more consistent growth markets in the Southeast.
+Durham is the other half of the Research Triangle alongside Raleigh, and Duke University is the anchor.
+Duke's hospital system and the surrounding biotech corridor produce well-paying jobs and a steady stream of medical professionals who rent.
+Downtown Durham has revitalized significantly.
+The American Tobacco Campus area and Brightleaf Square pull premium rents.
+South Durham and the eastern parts of the city are cheaper.
+Smaller than Raleigh and a thinner market, but the renter base quality is high.
+North Carolina stays landlord-friendly.
+The Triangle as a whole has been one of the more consistent growth markets in the Southeast.